uclasystem/dorylus/README.md

 	make install
 	sudo ldconfig

 finally, in the installs/out directory include should contain several zmq header files.
-Move zmq.hpp from the top level aspire directory into the include folder
+Move zmq.hpp from the aspire-streaming/build directory into the include folder

 #### ZooKeeper Setup
 Make sure that ant and openjdk-8-jdk are installed